 Roasted vegetables don’t get enough love in my opinion.
 Magic happens when you crank your oven up to 450 degrees, and roll your vegetables around in olive oil.
 Cauliflower and carrots are good by themselves, but ROASTED cauliflower and carrots?
 They are amazing!

-I had some beautiful carrots that I planned on making baby puree with (which I did – with a kick of cinnamon – she loves it!), but I was left with half a pound of carrots.
+I had some beautiful carrots that I planned on making baby puree with (which I did – with a kick of cinnamon – she loves it!), and Carrot Casserole (the ultimate comfort food!) but I was left with half a pound of carrots.

 I took another glance in the refrigerator and saw a head of cauliflower that was screaming to be used.
 I was feeling in the soup mood so I decided to make my family’s favorite cauliflower soup, but with a carrot twist!